dilawarm/assignment1-basics/NATIVE_FP8_GUIDE.md

 1. **"scaled_mm not found"**: Need PyTorch >= 2.1
 2. **"float8_e4m3fn not found"**: Need newer PyTorch build
 3. **RuntimeError on older GPUs**: Need compute capability >= 8.9
+4. **"Only multiplication of row-major and column-major matrices is supported by cuBLASLt"**: This is a known limitation in PyTorch's current FP8 implementation.
+The cuBLASLt library has strict requirements about matrix memory layouts that PyTorch doesn't always satisfy correctly.

+## Current Limitations

+As noted in the [PyTorch documentation](https://pytorch.org/docs/stable/tensors.html), FP8 support has **"very limited"** operator coverage.
+The cuBLASLt matrix layout error is one example of these limitations.
+While FP8 dtypes exist and basic operations may work in some cases, full production support is still in development.

+**For reliable training on H100**, FP16 mixed precision remains the best option, providing:
+- Stable performance (~700K tokens/sec)
+- Full operator coverage
+- No matrix layout issues
+- Production-ready status

 ## Future Improvements